-Dr. Trent received the honor of becoming a Distinguished Life Fellow of the American Psychiatric Association as well as being awarded for his substantial service to the New Jersey Psychiatric Association, including serving as its president.
-He is a member of the American Academy of Psychiatry and Law, and a Diplomate in Psychiatry of the American Board of Psychiatry in Neurology (in Psychiatry).
+Dr. Trent received the honor of becoming a Distinguished Life Fellow of the American Psychiatric Association as well as awards for his substantial service to the New Jersey Psychiatric Association, including as its president.
+He is a member of the American Academy of Psychiatry and Law, and a Diplomate in Psychiatry of the American Board of Psychiatry in Neurology (in the area of Psychiatry).

 Practice Area and Services

 In the sub-specialty area of forensic psychiatry, Dr. Trent has examined, reported and/or testified in hundreds of forensic matters.
-He has testified in State Courts in the majority of counties of New Jersey.
-He has also testified in State Courts in North Carolina, and Federal Courts in New Jersey and Washington, DC.
-His cases and/or testimony have included, in part:
+His cases include

 Chester L. Trent, M.D.